-Israeli leader urges US to veto UN settlement resolution
+Western Diplomats: UN vote on Israeli settlements postponed

 Although the goal would be to impart fresh urgency to the moribund peace process, either step would have been perceived as constraining Israel’s negotiating hand while strengthening the Palestinians’ argument on the world stage.

-The U.N. vote presents Obama with an opportunity to display his impatience with Israel, but it’s not clear how he will proceed.
-The draft resolution’s language, challenging the legality of the settlements, is likely to be unacceptable to Washington.

-A yearlong wave of Israeli-Palestinian violence, which has tapered off in recent months but not halted completely, has further imperiled any peace efforts.
+A year-long wave of Israeli-Palestinian violence, which has tapered off in recent months but not halted completely, has further imperiled any peace efforts.

 Earlier Thursday, the Israeli military said forces shot and killed a Palestinian who was lobbing an explosive device at troops carrying out an operation in east Jerusalem.
 The forces were demolishing the home of a Palestinian who carried out an October attack in Jerusalem that killed a police officer and a civilian.